-For all behaviors reported as Level One violations, the AVPAA, course instructor, and student will meet to discuss the incident.
-The AVPAA and course instructor will determine appropriate sanctions based on guidelines for Level One violations.
+For all behaviors reported as Level One violations, the Executive Director of the Owen Center, course instructor, and student will meet to discuss the incident.
+The Executive Director of the Owen Center and course instructor will determine appropriate sanctions based on guidelines for Level One violations.
 Students may request review of the incident, report, and/or sanctions by a full Investigative Panel (described below) to assess the incident and determine sanctions.